This episode is a conversation between Mystie and Virginia Lee Rogers, who helps with member support.

 Mystie: Well, at least I know if I’m doing a brain dump into Evernote I know where it is, which is not always true if I started on the back of an envelope.

 Virginia Lee: That is true.
 I think one of the biggest times I do brain dump is in the middle of the night.
-Sometimes when I lie down to go to sleep my mind is just going fifty miles an hour so I find that I, a lot of the time, do brain dumps, like I’ve gone to bed then I wake back up again, do a brain dump, and then I lay back down.
+Sometimes when I lie down to go to sleep my mind is just going fifty miles an hour so I find that I, a lot of the time, do a brain dump, and then I lay back down.
+That’s definitely one of my biggest brain dump tips.

 Mystie: Does it help you get to sleep?